spinnaker/dcd-spec/README.md

   when: "{{if_eq appSupportsBake 'myAppName'}}
 ```

-A `config` map becomes a required if a stage type is defined in `type` (as
+The `config` map is a 1-for-1 mapping of the stage type configuration.
-opposed to a `module`, documented further in the `inject` section below).
 The
-`config` map is a 1-for-1 mapping of the stage type configuration.
-The
-`executionOptions`, `notifications` and `comments` are universal for stages.
+`executionOptions`, `notifications`, `comments` and `when` are applicable to
+any stage type.

 # modules

-Modules can be referenced by template they're defined in, each other or replaced
+Modules can be referenced by each other, the template they're defined in, in
-by child templates and the configuration.
-At minimum, a module must have an
+child templates and replaced by child templates and the configuration.
+At
-`id`, `usage` and `definition`.
+minimum, a module must have an `id`, `usage` and `definition`.

 Modules, combined with handlebars templating can be powerful for looping over
 similar template blocks, as well as swapping cloud provider functionality from